- Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

 How Does a Production Report Determine what AO Items to Generate?

+- Note that as per standard AO item selection logic, for residents with the AO service type who have not placed an order, the production report will include items that are automatically selected based on the AO item selection logic.
 However, if you did not want the report to include items for those resident/patients who have not placed an order, then such items can be excluded by selecting the Exclude AO People who have not placed an order option.